 LessAccounting supports QIF and QFX import.
-If you have transactions these formats, you should be fine and just import those files.
+If you have transactions in these formats, you should be fine and just import those files.

 In case you have a CSV or Excel file, you can use CSV2QIF or CSV2QFX to convert your files and import them into LessAccounting.
 You can choose either converter - they work similar and parse your CSV/Excel in similar way.